track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 The second version of the shaders will consist of changes to support indirect rendering.
 The way buffers are passed in is different when doing indirect rendering in a way that's not obvious.

 Further, this is the time to break the shaders to modular pieces to be reused by developers outside the toolkit.
-Passing in a new shader to replace existing functionality works a lot better when you can call sub-routines to implement that Trackasia Native basics for you.
+Passing in a new shader to replace existing functionality works a lot better when you can call sub-routines to implement that MapLibre Native basics for you.

 #### Required Changes